 Two modifications to the law will affect employers.
 Firstly, section 10-50(e) of the Act was amended to make it clear that employers cannot be held liable for drug testing employees and disciplining them as a result of these tests.
 There were no changes to the Right to Privacy in the Workplace Act, so it is still illegal to fire an employee solely for testing positive for cannabis.
 Here is the modification:

-(e) Nothing in this Act shall be construed to create or imply a cause of action for any person against an employer for:(1) actions taken pursuant to an employer’s reasonable workplace drug policy, including but not limited to subjecting an employee or applicant to reasonable drug and alcohol testing, reasonable and nondiscriminatory random drug testing, and discipline, termination of employment, or withdrawal of a job offer due to a failure of a drug test; , including but not limited to subjecting an employee or applicant to reasonable drug and alcohol testing under the employer’s workplace drug policy, including an employee’s refusal to be tested or to cooperate in testing procedures or disciplining or termination of employment;
+(e) Nothing in this Act shall be construed to create or imply a cause of action for any person against an employer for:(1) actions taken pursuant to an employer’s reasonable workplace drug policy, including but not limited to subjecting an employee or applicant to reasonable drug and alcohol testing, reasonable and nondiscriminatory random drug testing, and discipline, termination of employment, or withdrawal of a job offer due to a failure of a drug test;, including but not limited to subjecting an employee or applicant to reasonable drug and alcohol testing under the employer’s workplace drug policy, including an employee’s refusal to be tested or to cooperate in testing procedures or disciplining or termination of employment;

-Secondly, section 10-35 of the Act, the provision affecting public safety employees (i.e. police, firefighters, paramedics, etc.) was amended in a somewhat confusing way.
-Here is the text of the amendment:
+of the Act, the provision affecting public safety employees (i.e. police,

 (8) the use of cannabis by a law enforcement officer, corrections officer, probation officer, or firefighter while on duty; nothing in this Act prevents a public employer of law enforcement officers, corrections officers, probation officers, paramedics, or firefighters from prohibiting or taking disciplinary action for the consumption, possession, sales, purchase, or delivery of cannabis or cannabis-infused substances while on or off duty, unless provided for in the employer’s policies.
 However, an employer may not take adverse employment action against an employee based solely on the lawful possession or consumption of cannabis or cannabis-infused substances by members of the employee’s household.
 To the extent that this Section conflicts with any applicable collective bargaining agreement, the provisions of the collective bargaining agreement shall prevail.
 Further, nothing in this Act shall be construed to limit in any way the right to collectively bargain over the subject matters contained in this Act;